-We believe that our intellectual property, proprietary products, and technology are strongly aligned with certain of the highest priority spending areas of the DoD including the 2018 and 2020 National Defense Strategy documents, and the DoD's focus on leveraging technology to defeat or deter peer and near-peer adversaries.
-We also believe that our proven ability to rapidly design, develop, demonstrate and field disruptive, transformative and leading technology products and systems at an affordable cost differentiates us from our competitors.
+We believe that our intellectual property, proprietary products, and technology are strongly aligned with certain of the highest priority spending areas of the DoD including the 2018 National Defense Strategy document, and the DoD's focus on leveraging technology to defeat or deter peer and near-peer adversaries.
+We also believe that our proven ability to rapidly design, develop, demonstrate and field leading technology products and systems at an affordable cost differentiates us from our competitors.
 We believe that our longstanding customer relationships, and the designed-in position of our systems, technology and products into our customers' platforms, programs and systems, provide a unique competitive advantage and position us well for accelerated growth.

 Specialized national security focus aligned with mission-critical national security priorities.
 Continued concerns related to the threats posed by certain foreign nations, including nations with peer or near peer capabilities have caused the U.S. Government to identify national security as an area of functional and spending priority.
 Budget pressures, particularly related to DoD spending, have placed a premium on developing and fielding low-cost, high-technology solutions to assist in national security missions.
-While recent budget pressures have at times caused delays in orders for our business, current budget projections, including the recently enacted FY 2021 spending bill, suggest defense spending will continue to be significant over the next few years.
-The outlook for defense spending is primarily focused on enhanced power projection, warfighting readiness, lethality, and recapitalization of key strategic defense systems to address peer and near peer threats.
-Our primary capabilities and areas of focus, listed below, are strongly aligned with the objectives of the U.S. Government as outlined in the 2018 and 2020 National Defense Strategy documents:
+While recent budget pressures have at times caused delays in orders for our business, current budget projections, including the recently enacted fiscal 2020 DoD budget, the Pentagon's fiscal 2021 DoD budget request which was released on February 10, 2020 and the Fiscal Year Defense Plan ("FYDP"), suggest defense spending will increase over the next few years.
+The improving outlook for defense spending is primarily focused on enhanced power projection, warfighting readiness, lethality, and recapitalization of key strategic defense systems to address peer and near peer threats.
+Our primary capabilities and areas of focus, listed below, are strongly aligned with the objectives of the U.S. Government as outlined in the 2018 National Defense Strategy document:

-- Unmanned aerial drone, unmanned ground and unmanned seaborne systems and artificial intelligence. - Satellite communications and radio frequency interference detection location and mitigation. - Microwave electronics supporting warfare, missile, radar and communication systems. - Electronic warfare, attack, missile, and radar systems. - Intelligence, surveillance and reconnaissance. - Ballistic missile defense and hypersonic systems. - C5ISR systems, including Strategic Deterrence Systems. - · Cybersecurity and information assurance, and - · Specialized training systems and operational readiness.
+- Unmanned aerial drone, unmanned ground and unmanned seaborne systems and artificial intelligence - Satellite communications and radio frequency interference detection location and mitigation - Microwave electronics supporting warfare, missile, radar and communication systems - Electronic warfare, attack, missile, and radar systems - Intelligence, surveillance and reconnaissance - Ballistic missile defense and hypersonic systems - C5ISR systems - Cyber security and information assurance - Specialized training systems and operational readiness